Frequently Asked Questions

 - What electives count toward the dual title in SBN?

 The current list of electives that have been approved by the SBN steering committee can be found here.
-Note that courses offered under the 597 classification can't be given standing approval and must be submitted to the steering committee.
-If you are interested in having a course added to the list of approved electives, the instructor should submit the course syllabus, along with a statement indicating the requested approval and explaining how it aligns with the SBN program.
+This list will be updated periodically.
+Students may petition to have a course that is not currently on this list accepted as an approved elective by submitting the syllabus to the SBN director for review.
+Faculty wishing to have their course granted standing approval should submit the course syllabus, along with a statement indicating the requested approval and explaining how the course aligns with the SBN program.

 - How much longer will I be in graduate school if I do the dual title?